Wesmania/game-life-report/README.md

 * Brainstorm more ideas.
 Suggest things to do.
 [This](https://github.com/Wesmania/game-life-report/issues/7) is a github issue for you to post in if you have ideas.

+## License

+In short, all docs in this repo are meant to be public domain.
+DO NOT COPYPASTE RANDOM CRAP AND PASS IT OFF AS YOURS.
+If you want to quote something, quote a reasonable amount and provide a link.

 ## How to contribute if you know git

 Clone the repository and make pull requests, either for yourself or for other people.
 Pull requests have Github actions